Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 For each value of of the delay $d$ a readout matrix $\textbf{W}^{\text{out}}$ was trained, producing 16 matrices in total.
 The training sequence presented 2000 random tokens to the network, and only the last 1500 steps were used to compute the readout matrices.
 The regularization parameter for ridge regression was set to $\lambda=0$.
 The training sequence of tokens delayed by the particular $d$ was used as the ground truth for the the activations of the output layer.
 During the operating phase, both the inclusion of a new token into the reservoir and the recall of the delayed token from the reservoir were simultaneous.
 Experiments were performed for three different sizes of the reservoir: $N=100$, $N=200$, and $N=300$.

 The memory capacity of the network is characterized by the accuracy of the correct decoding of tokens for different values of the delay.
-Fig.~\ref{fig:memory} depicts the accuracy for both networks ESN (solid lines) and intESN (dashed lines).
-The capacities of both networks grow with the increased number of neurons in the reservoir.
+Fig.~\ref{fig:memory} depicts the accuracy for all networks conventional ESN (solid lines), ring-based ESN (dash-dotted line) and intESN (dashed lines).
+The capacities of all the networks grow with the increased number of neurons in the reservoir.
+Since the capacities of the conventional ESN and the ring-based ESN are almost identical, which is in line with~\cite{Strauss2012}, for the rest of this subsection we assume both of these networks when using the term ESN.

 The capacities of ESN and intESN are comparable for small $d$, i.e., for the most recent tokens.
 For the increased delays the curves featured slightly different behaviors.
-With increase of the value of $d$ the performance of intESN started to decline faster compared to the ESN.
+With increase of the value of $d$ the performance of intESN started to decline faster compared to ESN.
 Eventually, all curves converge to the value of the random guess which equals $1/D$.
 Moreover, the information capacity of a network is characterized by the amount of the decoded from the reservoir information.
 This amount is determined using the amount of information per token ($\log_2D$), the probability of correctly decoding a token at each delay value, and the concept of mutual information.
 We calculated the amount of information for all networks in Fig.~\ref{fig:memory} in the considered delay range.
 For 100 neurons intESN preserved 19.3\% less information, for 200 and 300 neurons 21.7\% less.